 All the above sanctions are put in place at the discretion of the Headteacher and the context and the child's needs will be fully taken into account when sanctions are applied.
-We recognise that some children find some behaviour difficult and where this has been identified a 'Behaviour Plan' will be created in liaison with outside agencies where possible and reasonable.
+We recognise that some children find some behaviour difficult and where this has been identified a 'Behaviour Plan' will be created in liaison with outside agencies.